New Jersey Attorneys Determining Liability for Airbag-Related Accidents in Titusville, Pennington, Hopewell, and throughout Mercer County

 Automobile safety measures have increased ten-fold over the past many decades, saving the lives of countless individuals.
 Still, despite all of the advancements in car safety technology, accidents still happen in New Jersey, and auto part malfunction can fail to prevent or even cause injury when they do.

 Airbags are a critical element of all new cars that are designed to help reduce impact and whiplash injury when a collision occurs.
 Unfortunately, airbags do not always function as they are meant to.
 Airbag malfunctions are one such area of accident injury law that complicate claims.

-If you have been injured in an auto accident that involved the deployment of airbags or their failure to deploy, contact our team at Kamensky, Cohen, and Riechelson today to discuss whether you may have a product liability or personal injury claim.
+If you have been injured in an auto accident that involved the deployment of airbags or their failure to deploy, contact our team at Cohen & Riechelson today to discuss whether you may have a product liability or personal injury claim.
 When it comes to determining who was responsible in an accident, the two involved parties are not the only ones our skilled personal injury attorneys will look to.
 We will investigate whether automobile malfunction, including airbag technology, failed to prevent injury or even caused it.
 If this is the case, the airbag manufacturer, car dealer, or mechanic could be partially at fault for your injury due to product liability law.
 Read on to learn more about the role of airbag malfunction in New Jersey personal injury and product liability cases.

 What Are the Most Frequent Airbag Flaws?

 The most common airbag defect is the failure to deploy.
 The primary purpose of an airbag is to immediately deploy upon strong impact to protect the driver and passenger against collision with the steering wheel and dashboard, as well as to minimize the effects of whiplash.
 When a car’s airbags do not deploy, the auto’s passengers are at much higher risk for injury.